 We aimed to collect data on study design factors and participant demographics for included studies.
 The primary outcome of interest was the number of deaths from SUDEP.
 Secondary outcomes included: number of other deaths (unrelated to SUDEP); change in mean depression and anxiety scores (as defined within the study); clinically important change in quality of life, that is any change in quality of life score (average and endpoint) according to validated quality of life scales; and number of hospital attendances for seizures.

-We identified 582 records from the databases and search strategies.
+We identified 1277 records from the databases and search strategies.
 We found 10 further records by searching other resources (handsearching).
-We removed 211 duplicate records and screened 381 records (title and abstract) for inclusion in the review.
-We excluded 364 records based on the title and abstract and assessed 17 full-text articles.
-We excluded 15 studies: eight studies did not assess interventions to prevent SUDEP; five studies measured sensitivity of devices to detect GTCS but did not directly measure SUDEP; and two studies assessed risk factors for SUDEP but not interventions for preventing SUDEP.
-One listed study is awaiting classification.
+We removed 469 duplicate records and screened 818 records (title and abstract) for inclusion in the review.
+We excluded 785 records based on the title and abstract and assessed 33 full-text articles.
+We excluded 29 studies: eight studies did not assess interventions to prevent SUDEP; eight studies were review articles, not clinical studies; five studies measured sensitivity of devices to detect GTCS but did not directly measure SUDEP; six studies assessed risk factors for SUDEP but not interventions for preventing SUDEP; and two studies did not have a control group.